This post has been modified to reflect new information since its original publication.

-- Add any other information you wish to remove.
+- Click your profile and add any other information you wish to remove.

-In most cases, PeopleSmart/BeenVerified will process your opt-out request within 45 days.
+PeopleSmart/BeenVerified will usually process your opt-out request within 72 hours.

 The following instructions are for removing personal information only.
 If you want to delete business information, you can do so by filling out a service ticket.

-However, because Whitepages gets its business information exclusively from third-party sources, such as Infogroup/Express Update, it’s a good idea to contact these firms directly to remove your business details from as many sites as possible.
+However, because Whitepages gets its business information exclusively from third-party brokers, like Acxiom, it’s a good idea to contact these firms directly to remove your data from as many of these sites as possible.